Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 The situation gets worse if combinations of wait states and bus acknowledges (DMA) are added.
 Add in the effects of higher temperature on refresh characteristics, and the system designer can no longer be confident that the Z80 will perform reliably in worst case conditions.
 Since possible combinations of #2, #3, and #4 are difficult to calculate, an alternative method of determining system performance is desirable.

+The first of two programs presented are designed to quantitatively measure the refresh interval of dynamic RAM that uses the Z80 generated REFRESH signal.
 The program inhibits refresh for progressively longer periods of time by repeatedly loading the R register with 00 until memory fails.
 Because of this, the program must run in PROM or static RAM while testing.
 Any errors due to bits being dropped force the CPU to store the first failing address, data, and refresh period in memory locations ADDR (0002H), DATA (0004H), and TIME (000H).

 To test the program, a Mostek MDX system was heated in a test chamber and the resulting output of the program (X-AXIS) was plotted against the temperature (Y-AXIS) as shown in Figure 1.
 The system remained operational at 100 degrees C, but as the graph clearly shows, operation would not be reliable as the slope of the curve gets very steep at the higher temperatures.